meilleur777/BluesDataSet/README.md

 1. First, use the URL_Scraper component to collect artist URLs
 2. Then, use the Text_Collector component to gather detailed information about each artist
+3. Use IR_System component to make IR system with .txt files

 See the README.md files in each component directory for detailed instructions.